callummarshall9/LBM/README.md

 # To build

-To build the cmdline version simply cd into the cmdline directory and run make To build the gui version simply cd into the gui directory and run make
+To build.
+Clone repo.
+Then
+mkdir build
+cd built
+cmake ..
+make

 # Projects used in this
 - RapidJSON